miklevin/MikeLev.in/_posts/2022-05-17-upgrading-jupyterlab-pip-installs.md

 headline: Successfully Upgraded Pip Installs on JupyterLab and Notebooks!
 description: I'm looking for a way to upgrade my pip installs on JupyterLab and Jupyter Notebooks.
 I found a solution!
 I cloned mlseo from Github and used 10_requirements.ipynb.
 To learn more, I watched a video tutorial on YouTube.
 Check out my blog post to get the full scoop.
 keywords: JupyterLab, pip, installs, upgrade, Github, 10_requirements.ipynb, video, tutorial, YouTube, May 17th, 2022, mlseo, clone
-categories: 2022, youtube, jupyterlab, github, mlseo, tutorial
+categories: 2022, youtube, github, jupyterlab, tutorial, mlseo
 permalink: /blog/upgrading-jupyterlab-pip-installs/
 layout: post
 ---